 4. Budgeting is the key to happiness

-Want to save for the future, have enough for retirement, go on vacation and even have a little mad money?
+Want to save for the future, first year baby costs, have enough for retirement, go on vacation and even have a little mad money?
 Make a budget!
 A budget will help define what “on track” looks like in black and white for you and your partner.

 To help determine how to budget, look at what you take home.
 Not what you earn – what you take home after miscellaneous expenses (taxes, insurance, flex spending, etc.) are removed.
 Then, start making a list.
 Some bills are usually the same: rent, cellphone, garbage, car, student loan, day care.
 Others can vary based on what you consume: water, electricity.
 Guesstimate how much you'll need for groceries and gas.
 Then, be realistic about how much you spend on “extras” – try to trim it, too (do you need a latté seven days a week?
 Can you cut it to four?).
 Work with your partner.
 Pretty soon, you'll know how much you should have in your account each month, how much you should have to spend, and how much you can start saving for the fun things in life.
 And don't forget to take advantage of our free budgeting tools and webinars.

 5. Choose your budget method